 The Maison blanche

-The Maison blanche was his first project as an independent architect.
-He built the house for his parents, and he lived and worked there himself for several years, so did his brother, the musician Albert (1886-1973).
+The Maison blanche was his first project.
+He built the house for his parents, and he lived and worked in the house several years.

-Le Corbusier had distanced himself from the Art Nouveau style, had travelled in Europe and the Middle East and learned modern architecture and new materials in Paris and Berlin.
+Le Corbusier travelled through and the Middle East.
+He got acquinted with modern architecture and new materials in Paris and Berlin.

-The interior spaces are based on the original construction, although some parts, such as the kitchen and the sanitary installations, had to be renovated to correspond to current needs.
-The façade, the roof and the walls and floors of the rooms have been restored to the textures and colours of 1912.
-T
+The interior is based on the original construction, although some parts, such as the kitchen and the sanitary installations, were renovated.
+The façade, the roof and the walls and floors of the rooms still show the authentic textures and colours.

-he Association Maison blanche manages the building nowadays.
+The Association Maison blanche is the owner nowadays.
 (Source and further information: Association Maison blanche, www.villa-blanche.ch).